iterative/dvc.org/content/blog/2020-06-08-june-20-dvc-heartbeat.md

 - **Human readable and writeable pipelines.** We're reworking pipelines so you can modify dependencies, outputs, metrics, plots, and entire stages easily: via manual edits to a `.yaml` pipeline fines.
-This redesign will consolidate pipline `.dvc` files into a single file (yay, simpler working directory).
+This redesign will consolidate pipeline `.dvc` files into a single file (yay, simpler working directory).
 No worries for pipeline enthusiasts- DVC 1.0 is backwards compatible, so your existing projects won't be interrupted.